kthwang3/fh6-heatmap/README.md

 ## Features

-- **Community Heatmap** — aggregate heatmap of all recorded positions, filterable by all time / week / month.
-Updated every 15 minutes.
+- **Community Heatmap** — aggregate heatmap of all recorded positions, filterable by all time / week / day.
+Updated every hour.
 - **Live Map** — real-time dot on the Japan map served locally over localhost.
 No data leaves your machine for this feature.

 ---